-Indicator Title 23.
+Indicator Title 26.
 Number of policies reviewed Definition A dynamic NQF facilitates access to, and mobility and progression within education, training and career paths.
 There are several NQF Policies that SAQA developed during the last strategic cycle.
 For South Africa to have a dynamic NQF that is responsive, adapts to, and supports the changing needs of life-long learning, the NQF policies must reflect current dynamics.
 This indicator is, therefore, about ensuring that NQF Policies are regularly reviewed and updated to reflect changes in the needs of learners and workers.
 The purpose of this indicator is to review one NQF policy annually.
-Source of Data The Research Directorate will conduct research that will inform possible amendments to the Policies.
+Source of Data The Research unit will conduct research that will inform possible amendments to the Policies.
 The team responsible for amending the Policy will consider the recommendations made by the Research team in their proposed changes.
-Evidence of changes is the published revised Policy and working documents leading up to the final approved revised Policy.
-Method of Successful performance means a published amended Policy or an explanation post research, as to why the Policy should calculation/assessment not be amended.
+Evidence of changes in the published revised Policy and working documents leading up to the final approved revised Policy.
+Method of Successful performance means a published amended Policy; an explanation post research, as to why the Policy should not calculation/assessment be amended; or an explanation post research and engagement, as to why a longer review period is required for additional engagement before amendments are implemented.
 Assumptions SAQA consulted its stakeholders during the review phase.
-Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Annual progress against the five-year target Desired performance Review five NQF Policies and amend them as required over the five years.
+Disaggregation of beneficiaries N/A (where applicable) Spatial transformation (where N/A applicable) Reporting cycle Annual progress against the five-year target Desired performance Review five NQF Policies and amend them as required over the five years.
 It is desirable to exceed the target in any given year if circumstances warrant more immediate policy amendments.
-Indicator responsibility Senior Manager: Research supported by Senior Manager: NQF Qualifications & Professional Bodies; Senior Manager: Authentication Services; and Executive: NQF Operations made a difference if SAQA conducts research.
+Indicator responsibility Senior Manager: Research supported by Senior Manager: Registration & Recognition; Senior Manager: Authentication Services; and Executive: NQF Operations made a difference if SAQA conducts research.
 SAQA's main research instrument is its Impact Studies, which is a mandated requirement.
 Impact Studies span three to four years of research before a final research report is produced.
 The purpose of this indicator is to produce the draft 2021 NQF Impact Study Report.
-Source of Data Analyses of the data obtained Method of Information from various sources is used to measure the reported impact of aspects of the NQF on education and training in line with the approved theoretical frameworks.
-The research sulminates in a research report calculation/assessment in line with the approved theoretical frameworks.
+Source of Data Analyses of the data obtained Method of Information from various sources is used to measure the reported impact of aspects of the NQF on education and training calculation/assessment in line with the approved theoretical frameworks.
 The research culminates in a research report.
 Assumptions SAQA can only use available data and cannot measure some aspects because of the lack of data Disaggregation of beneficiaries N/A (where applicable) Spatial transformation (where applicable) N/A Reporting cycle Annual Desired performance SAQA produces the Draft 2021 NQF Impact Study Report by March 2022.
 Indicator responsibility Senior Manager: Research

-Indicator Title 25a.
-Findings and recommendations of NQF-related research Definition One of SAQA's outcomes is to have a dynamic NQF that is responsive, adapts to, and supports the changing needs of lifelong learning.
+Indicator Title 28.
+Findings and recommendations of NQF-related research Definition One of SAQA's outcomes is to have a dynamic NQF that is responsive, adapts to, and supports the changing needs of life- long learning.
 SAQA has put initiatives in place to achieve this outcome.
 However, SAQA will only know if its initiatives